 “It's about the life I live... helping to create a sustainable global society that all of us want to live in rather than escape from.”

-is a retired and tired of being a Marriage & Family Therapist.
+Utilizing her California Marriage & Family Therapist. is working full-time in the A & D recovery field.
 In addition to receiving traditional training as a therapist, she also studied under Radical Feminist Therapist, Marti Frederick, of the Santa Barbara Rape Crisis Center.